mathieudutour/gatsby-starter-low-tech-blog/content/blog/low-tech/index.md

 - no JavaScript.
 This website is static, it does not require any JavaScript to be displayed.
 This make every pages a lot lighter.
 - no 3rd party tracking, no ads.
-- every images is heavily compressed and black and white.
+- every image is heavily compressed and black and white.
 This reduces the size of the images by as much as 80%.
 - local cache.
 Once a user has visited the website, the pages are cached locally.

 Obviously this website is _really_ simple, but the techniques used to make it greener can be generalized.